 Exercises

-Consider the main and secondary tasks.
+Consider main and secondary tasks.

 Surname

-Main tasks
+Main quests

-Secondary tasks
+Secondary quests

 RSP main

-RSP secondary
+RSP minor

 2. When did you use UPI?